mendersoftware/mender-docs/10.Downloads/docs.md

 ## Disk images

-These disk images (`*.img` or `*.sdimg`) are based on images provided by board manufacturers and are ready to install the Mender client.
+These disk images (`*.img` or `*.sdimg`) are based on images provided by board manufacturers and are ready to install the Mender-update client.
 They are used to provision the device storage for devices without Mender running already.

 Mender provides images based on the following distributions: